sei-international/LEAPMacro.jl/docs/src/quickstart.md

 The quickest way to get started with Macro is by running the "Freedonia" sample model:
 1. Download the [demonstration files](assets/Macro.zip) as a zip file and save it to the folder of your choice
-1. Unzip the `test.zip` file
+1. Unzip the `Macro.zip` file
 1. Go the folder where you unzipped it (it will have a file in it named `LEAPMacro_params.yml`)
-1. Start Julia and run the demo model:
+1. Start Julia in that folder and run the demo model:
 ```julia
 julia> import LEAPMacro